techcto/quickstart-solodev-eks/pages/deploy-solodev-cms.md

 	</tr>
 	<tr>
 		<td>Stack name</td>
-		<td>The name of your stack (set to "solodev-dcx" by default).
+		<td>The name of your stack (set to "solodev-cms" by default).
 Please note, the name must be all lowercase.</td>
 	</tr>
 </table>